diodechain/website/_posts/2025-08-20-diode-collab-vs-signal.md

 **Cons of Diode**

-*   Steeper initial learning curve for non-technical users due to its decentralized setup.
+*   Steeper initial learning curve due to its decentralized setup.
-*   Requires team members to be part of the same “Zone” for collaboration, which may add some complexity.
+*   Requires team members to be part of the same “Zone” for collaboration, which adds a step.
 *   Less focused on casual messaging, as it also includes file sharing and note‑taking tools.

 **Real-World Impact: Why Teams Choose Diode Collab to Collaborate**